mrquincle/apt-cross/README.md

 ## What are the alternatives?
 There are no known alternatives.

+In hindsight, I found that there was actually, at some time, a apt-cross utility.
+That version however required like 1GB of diskspace.

 ## How to install?
 To install:

 * mkdir -p /data # as normal user
 * sudo make install

-The configuration files will be copied to /opt/apt-cross, you can add your own if you'd like.
+The configuration files will be copied to /etc/apt-cross, you can add your own if you'd like.

 ## How to use?